puff-social/sesh-alerts-bot/README.md

 ---

+Configuration example: \
-Configuration example, this will go into `src/config.ts` before building the image or running the dev build.
+*this will go into `src/config.ts` before building the image or running the dev build*

 ```typescript
 '824008760279957555': {